flux-framework/rfc/spec_12.rst

 command) by connecting to a broker, then sending and receiving messages as described in RFC 3.
 Connections are established using broker plugins called "connectors".
-The connector is responsible for authenticating the user, looking the user up in an instance user database to obtain a numeric userid and set of "roles" granted to the user, and accepting or denying the connection.
+The connector is responsible for authenticating the user, assigning the user one or more "roles", and accepting or denying the connection.

 If a connection is accepted, the userid and role set are saved with connection state in the connector and subsequent messages originating from the connection are stamped with this information.
-The instance owner controls the user database and assignment of roles, thus controls what other users will be allowed do within the instance.
+The instance owner controls the configuration for assignment of roles, thus controls what other users will be allowed do within the instance.

 Services that have arranged to receive requests by users other than the